gitlabhq/omnibus-gitlab/doc/settings/database.md

 If the target version is not specified, it will use the version in `/var/opt/gitlab/postgresql-version.old` if available.
 Otherwise it falls back to the default version shipped with GitLab.

-On other GitLab versions which ship only one PostgreSQL versions, you can't downgrade your PostgreSQL version.
+On other GitLab versions which ship only one PostgreSQL version, you can't downgrade your PostgreSQL version.
 You must downgrade GitLab to an older version for this.